 Culture: a : the customary beliefs, social forms, and material traits of a racial, religious, or social group; also : the characteristic features of everyday existence (such as diversions or a way of life) shared by people in a place or time.

-(Image of recent film cover promoting a teen-friendly film, “Jumanji,” in which the only character sexualized is a young teen.)
+(Image of recent film cover promoting a teen-friendly film, “Jumanji,” in which the only character sexualized is a teen girl.)

 The reason for this lack of female perspective in our culture is not a result of magic stones or voodoo dolls.
 For much of our history, women were simply banned from being media creators; Men have been the sole scriptwriters, ultimately having sole power to shape our notions of sex, lust, desire, and attraction.
 With men creating the media/cultural narrative, women have been portrayed via the fantasy of men, while men have had the advantage of portraying themselves.
 It is no wonder that when women do appear on-screen, we are younger, more attractive, sexualized, and more naked than our male counterparts.